Chatswood Reservoirs No. 1 and No. 2

-Chatswood Reservoirs No. 1 and No. 2 are two heritage-listed reservoirs located at 559 Pacific Highway in the Sydney suburb of Artarmon in the City of Willoughby local government area of New South Wales, Australia.
+Chatswood Reservoirs No. 1 and No. 2 are two heritage-listed reservoirs located at 559 Pacific Highway in the Sydney suburb of Artarmon, New South Wales, Australia.
 They were designed and built by the NSW Public Works Department.
 They are also known as WS024 & WS025 respectively.
 The reservoirs are owned by Sydney Water, a State-owned statutory corporation of the Government of New South Wales.
 The reservoirs were added to the New South Wales State Heritage Register on 18 November 1999.

 History

 The need for supplying water to the districts surrounding the railway along the North Shore line was met by the Upper Nepean Scheme.
 Water was conveyed to the North Shore via the Upper Canal and distributed from Pipehead.
 The basin at Pipehead was used to supply suction water to a major new steam pumping station built at Ryde (the forebear of the current Ryde Pumping Station) which pumped water to the two reservoirs WS024 and WS025 at Chatswood.
 Built in 1888, these reservoirs were a key component in the supply of water to the Chatswood area.
 As their top water level was 113 m above sea level, the pair were able to service the suburbs of Chatswood, North Sydney, Mosman, and a small portion of Ryde by gravity.
 Supply to Manly could also be obtained from the reservoirs by means of gravitation through Mosman reservoir after it was built in 1904.
 The reservoirs also supplied suction water to a steam pumping station, constructed adjacent to them in 1895.
 This was pumped to two 90 kl elevated steel tanks at Wahroonga for supply to the Upper North Shore.
 In 1972, a 54 ML welded steel reservoir was constructed adjacent to R024 and R025.